 - 67% of customers say their standard for good experiences is higher than ever.
 (Salesforce)

-- 81% of businesses are expected to compete primarily on customer experience in the year 2020.
+- 81% of businesses compete primarily on customer experience.
 (Gartner)

 - 67% of business leaders believe their business will no longer be competitive without embracing digital transformation.
 (Gartner)